 Georgia Southwestern State University welcomes international students - their presence on the GSW campus adds a unique global dimension to the campus community!
-GSW's Office of Academic Affairs assists F-1 and J-1 international students with all matters pertaining to immigration, counseling, advising, and programming.
-All F-1 and J-1 international students are expected to attend the international student orientation at the beginning of each semester.
-International orientation provides an opportunity for international students to get oriented to the GSW campus community and includes a variety of sessions critical to succeeding at GSW and living in the United States.
+GSW's Office of Academic Affairs assists F-1 and J-1international students with all matters pertaining to immigration, counseling, advising, and programming.

 International students should check International Student and Scholar Services website for content updates related to international students and scholars.